nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list companies.
-2. User requests to view a company.
+2. User requests to view all jobs and contacts associated with a company.
-3. TalentConnect selects the targeted company.
-4. TalentConnect filters the contact and job lists to show those associated with company.
+3. TalentConnect filters the contact and job lists to show those associated with company.

     Use case ends.